xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ✨ Daily Burn Auctions
+## ✨ Daily XNF Auctions

-- In the daily burn auctions hosted on Arbitrum, users have the option to burn anywhere from 1 to 10,000 batches.
-A single YSL burn batch represents 0.1 YSL, while a vXEN burn batch corresponds to 10,000,000 vXEN.
-A native fee of 0.01 ETH is applied per batch in both burn and ETH auctions.
+- In the daily burn auction on Arbitrum, participants have the option to burn vXEN and YSL.
+A user can opt to burn anywhere from 1 to 10,000 batches.
+To acquire a single batch, a user will need a minimum of 0.01 YSL, or 10,000,000 vXEN.
+At the end of the cycle, 50% of the XNF supply is distributed to participants of the burn auction based on the amount of batches burned.

-- Every day, 50% of the XNF supply is distributed to participants in daily burn auctions.
-The distribution is equally allocated between the YSL Burn Auction and the vXEN Burn Auction.
-For instance, if only 1 batch of YSL is burned and 10,000 batches of vXEN are burned on a given cycle, the user who burned the single YSL batch would receive the entire 25% of the daily XNF supply, while the vXEN burners would share the other 25% based on their respective burn batches.
+- In the daily ETH auction, participants receive 45% of the daily XNF supply as veXNF rewards, which are locked for one year before they become claimable.
+These rewards, once claimed, increase the participant's earning power for future ETH earnings.
+A native fee of 0.01 ETH applies per batch for both burn and ETH auctions.

+- Participants in the Swap auction are awarded the remaining 5% of the XNF supply as veXNF rewards, subject to the same one-year claimable lock, enhancing their earning power upon claiming.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)